akimrx/akimrx/README.md

 I'm Akim ✨
 Also known as `akimrx`

-I'm experienced Site Reliability & Software Engineer.
-Know how to build reliable systems.
+I'm experienced Site Reliability Engineer and know how to build reliable systems.
 Over 8 years commercial IT experience.

 ### As SRE I work with